rahulgopinath/rahulgopinath.github.io/_posts/2021-10-24-canonical-regular-grammar.markdown

 grammar had multiple rules that started with $$ a $$, they will be collected into a new nonterminal symbol.
 Further, there will be at most one terminal symbol in a rule.
-That is, if there are more terminal symbols, then we bundle that to a new nonterminal symbol
+That is, if there are more terminal symbols, then we bundle that to a new nonterminal symbol.
+As you can see, each node has at most one transition for a given terminal symbol.
+Hence, this canonical form is equivalent to a deterministic finite state automation (**DFA**).
 We start with importing the prerequisites
 <script type="text/javascript">window.languagePluginUrl='/resources/pyodide/full/3.9/';</script>
 <script src="/resources/pyodide/full/3.9/pyodide.js"></script>